-The higher court in the case of Southeastern Pennsylvannia Transportation Authority v.
-WCAB has found an injured worker off due to a work related injury not entitled to to be required to present evidence of available jobs entitled to a suspension of biweekly checks..
+The higher court in the case of Southeastern Pennsylvania Transportation Authority v.
+WCAB has found an injured worker off due to a work related injury not entitled to be required to present evidence of available jobs entitled to a suspension of biweekly checks.

-The employer is one pf Philadelphia's largest employers with an extensive light-duty progam.
-According to SEPTA's physician the claimant had recovered some ability to work from the work injury.
+The employer is one of Philadelphia’s largest employers with an extensive light-duty program.
+According to SEPTA’s physician the claimant had recovered some ability to work from the work injury.
 Mr. Cunningham had suffered a right knee injury, left knee, back and left hand injuries .SEPTA conducted a labor market survey to identify positions in lieu of making an offer of employment.